Altaxo/Altaxo/Altaxo/CodeEditing/CodeEditing/SignatureHelp/_README.md

 which needs a  Lazy<IPythiaSignatureHelpProviderImplementation> type.
 But this type is not exported anywhere in Roslyn 3.6.0, and thus the construction of `AggregateSignatureHelpProvider' failed.
 The solution was to implement a dummy class `LazyPhythiaSignatureHelpProviderImplementationDummy` which exports the required interface.

+## Roslyn 3.14.0:

+`Lazy<IPythiaSignatureHelpProviderImplementation>` is no longer needed, and therefore was deleted.